Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 ### Wang Yi zipping

-Wang Yi's regular air attack has a neutral L-stick bug.
-If you do it high enough in air and let L-stick go neutral, the character's air momentum starts building exponentially.
-Eventually she will zip around uncontrollably, potentially going even outside the map boundaries.
+This trick relies on a neutral L-stick bug.
+If you do Wang Yi's regular air attack high in air while keeping L-stick neutral, her air momentum starts building exponentially.
+Eventually she will zip forward at such a high velocity that she can potentially even end up outside the level boundaries.

-As for this trick's uses in a speedrun, you can either move a long stretch forward almost immediately or teleport past walls by using the zipping.
-However, it's hard to get the most useful results on purpose, so this trick might be best saved for individual level runs.

-The results of this glitch seems to be tied to vsync.
-You only get the weirder zipping effects on vsync 30.
-On vsync 60, the glitch seems to be somewhat more controllable and it only grants you near-instantaneous movement between two locations.
+The effect is different depending on your frame rate.
+At higher frame rates, the trick is more controllable and it only sends you flying forward at an extremely high speed.
+At low frame rate, your speed increases past all comprehension and your coordinates may end up wrapping (?), causing Wang Yi to essentially teleport somewhere with a small degree of randomness.

+This is without a doubt the single fastest movement tactic in the game - it's so fast that it literally breaks the game's physics.
+It's difficult to control, but being able to go nearly instantly from spot A to spot B can be very handy in speedruns.
+This is also the only known way to teleport past level boundaries, which is a rather unique utility.

+Unfortunately the high difficulty and randomness of this trick makes it mostly relevant for individual level runs.
+You also need a lot of height to really make use of the exponential speed gain.

-This trick DOES work in the original Warriors Orochi 3, although it's a bit harder to get started since you can't get height as easily.
+This trick DOES work in the original WO3, but it's much harder to set up since your ways of gaining height are so limited.

 **Videos:**\
 1, AKheon's video of using this trick at Battle of Yiling:\
 https://www.youtube.com/watch?v=MMgljUYorw4

-### Xu Shu speed tactic and high jump
+### Xu Shu speed tech

-Xu Shu's first charge attack (C1) causes an unique dash towards any enemy on contact.
-This is quite an unique attack that gives you a very high speed and then automatically cancels into a double jump.
-It turns out that, although double jump speed is normally capped, if you quickly perform air charge attack and keep L-stick neutral as Xu Shu begins his jump, you are able to avoid the speed cap and perform an air attack which uses the extremely high speed of the preceding dash.
+This trick is reliant on a neutral L-stick bug.
+Xu Shu's first charge attack (C1) causes a dash towards any enemy on contact.
+This is quite a unique attack that temporarily gives you a very high speed before automatically seguing into a double jump.
+If you perform Xu Shu's air charge attack and keep L-stick neutral frame precisely at the start of the double jump, the attack will use the extremely high velocity of the preceding dash instead of the usually capped double jump velocity.
+This makes you fly forward for a few seconds at a velocity that not only breaks the speed cap but is also much faster than Benkei's speed digging.

-This trick doesn't seem entirely consistent because C1 itself is not entirely consistent.
-Possibly because of level geometry-related reasons, sometimes the double jump doesn't happen as expected at the end of the attack.
-Even besides that, doing air charge attack at just the right time to get the carried over momentum may be frame precise.
-You can't steer during the speedy movement and you also lose your speed if you bump into any enemies on the way, so although the speed this trick gives you is extremely high - even exceeding Benkei's speed movement - it is quite situational to use.
+Unfortunately, this tactic is quite difficult to use for multiple reasons.
+For one, C1 itself is not entirely consistent.
+Possibly because of level geometry-related reasons, sometimes a double jump doesn't happen as expected at the end of the attack.
+Executing the trick and gaining high speed afterwards is also extremely precise.
+You can't do this trick without the help of an enemy.
+Furthermore, you can't steer during the speedy movement and you also lose your velocity if you bump into any other enemies or walls on the way, which limits the utility and consistency of the trick even further.

-I'm not certain if this tactic also requires a low frame rate (like Benkei's and Xiahou Yuan's speed movements) to work.
+I'm not certain if this tactic requires a low frame rate to work.

-Xu Shu's launcher (C2) is also potentially quite buggy.
-If it misses contact with an enemy because of distance, Xu Shu will glide upwards a fairly long distance.
-This is potentially an even faster way to gain height than zipping with Zhang He, but it always requires an enemy to perform and seems somewhat inconsistent.
-The height you receive also seems a little bit random?
-Having some height difference between you and the enemy may make doing it slightly easier.

-This trick doesn't work in the original WO3 since Xu Shu was only added as a playable character in WO3U.
+This trick doesn't exist in the original WO3 since Xu Shu was only added as a playable character in WO3U.

 I first saw this trick in gmptdgtm's runs on Twitter; the credits probably go to him.